Audrey Kirchner is an MT/HDS as well as an online instructor who has worked online for decades.

-As the image here depicts, there are certain formulas that apply to all of us folks who make a living on our computer.
+As the image here depicts, certain formulas apply to all of us folks who make a living on our computers.
 Proper positioning at your computer for long periods of time can allow you to keyboard into the future indefinitely while neglecting ergonomics if you're a computer user can bench you.

-Overuse syndromes are no laughing matter and can take months if not years to recover from.
-They can result in surgeries and injections into the long term and require the use of massive doses of anti-inflammatory medications.
+Overuse syndromes are no laughing matter and can take months, if not years, to recover from.
+They can result in surgeries and injections in the long term and require the use of massive doses of anti-inflammatory medications.

-If you have more suggestions on ergonomics and the workplace especially for medical transcriptionsts and computer users, please leave your detailed comment below!
+If you have more suggestions on ergonomics and the workplace, especially for medical transcriptionists and computer users, please leave your detailed comment below!